QMHLO/basic_userpass/README.md

-# How to create Username and Password for basic url
+# How to Create Username and Password for Basic URL Access

 ## Generate Username And Passoword Link
 You can generate a username and password hash for Basic Authentication using this online tool: